 Here are some of my favorites DIY recipes for making personal care products:

-Essential oils for hair loss can make a significant difference at stopping it in it’s tracks.
+Essential oils for hair loss can make a significant difference.
 Oils of rosemary, lavender and sage can all help naturally thicken hair by stimulating the hair follicles.

 Essential Oil Bug Spray

 Bugs and mosquitos can cause big problems in certain areas of the world.
 These pests can ruin vacations, BBQ’s and special occasions.
-To keep bugs at bay you can make homemade natural bug spray that works!
+To keep bugs at bay, you can make a homemade natural bug spray that works!

 Unfortunately, most people turn to chemicals sprays like DEET that are highly toxic to the body instead of using all-natural mosquito repellent and essential oil bug sprays.
 Here are the top essential oils to repel insects:

-Rub or spray all over body to repel bugs.
+Rub, spray or roll-on (using a roller bottle) the essential oils all over the body to repel bugs.